 Look out for Suspicious Activities & Items

 In addition to identifying possible threats on a school bus and on school grounds, children, parents, communities, and staff should all maintain a high level of awareness at all times.
+Security cameras with analytics help in this regard by automatically alerting security staff with functions such as as abandoned object detection.
 Surrounding people, events, activities, and items should all be monitored and reported as necessary.
-Suspicious people or devices to be aware of could include:
+By using network cameras that can be accessed over the internet, security personnel quickly assess potential suspicious activity.
+Suspicious people or objects to be aware of could include:

 - People who seem out of place or lost